Get the Precise Knowledge of Rheumatoid Arthritis

 3. Genetics

 RA extends because of a mix of environmental and genetic elements, like diet and smoking.
-Besides, it is unclear about the genetic connection, but it is thought that having a family member with the same condition increases the chances of developing it in you.
+Besides, the genetic connection is unclear, but it is thought that having a family member with the same condition increases your chances of developing it.

 4. Weight

-If you are going through obesity, you have an extremely higher chance of developing rheumatoid arthritis.
-The human body mass index (BMI) is considerable measure that calculates whether your weight is healthy, distinguishing your body weight and height.
-For a large number of adults, an ideal BMI is in between 18.5 to 24.9 range.
+If you are going through obesity, you have a significantly high chance of developing rheumatoid arthritis.
+The human body mass index (BMI) is a measure that assesses whether your weight is healthy by comparing your weight and height.
+For a large number of adults, an ideal BMI is in the 18.5-24.9 range.
 If your BMI is:

-2. Individuals between 25 to 29.9 are in the overweight category.
+- Individuals between 25 and 29.9 are in the overweight category.

-3. Individuals between 30 to 39.9 are in the obesity category.
+- Individuals between 30 and 39.9 are in the obesity category.

 5. Smoking